Editor's Note: This article was updated on April 19, 2024 to reflect new information and data.

 The Connection Between Customer Experience and Employee Experience

-The connection between EX and CX might be the biggest reason companies sing the praises of developing an employee experience strategy.
+The connection between EX and CX might be the biggest reason companies sing the praises of developing an effective employee experience lifecycle strategy.
 Employees are consumers; they should reflect your target audience and be valued as your company's biggest asset.

 What's more, employee satisfaction shines through in their performance, directly impacting customers.
-Fulfilled employees who feel sufficiently challenged and supported make a better impression on clients.
+Fulfilled and engaged employees who feel sufficiently challenged and supported make a better impression on clients.
 As such, investing in employee experience is an investment in customer experience and future success.